Lesson 50: Altissimo — Bb5 and C6

 Now play these

-- The Dutch nightingale variations — bird-imitation writing that lives in the top of the range.
+Bird-imitation writing at the top of the range.

 When you can sustain Bb5 and C6 each for four beats at quarter = 80, three attempts in a row without the note breaking, and the Bb–C alternation drill stays even, move on to Lesson 51.